chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_customer_managed_deployment.md

 This section will discuss deploying Chef Automate HA on-premise machines with a customer-managed database.
 Please see the [On-Premises Prerequisites](/automate/ha_on_premises_deployment_prerequisites/) page and move ahead with the following sections of this page.

 {{< warning >}}

-If SELinux is enabled, deployment with configure it to `permissive` (Usually in case of RHEL SELinux is enabled)
+If SELinux is enabled, deployment will configure it to `permissive` (Usually, in the case of RHEL, SELinux is enabled)
 {{< /warning >}}

-- Before proceeding with deployment steps make sure to [provision](/automate/ha_onprim_deployment_procedure/#provisioning).
+- Before proceeding with deployment steps, make sure to [provision](/automate/ha_onprim_deployment_procedure/#provisioning).
 - [Run on the Bastion host](/automate/ha_onprim_deployment_procedure/#deploy-the-bastion-host) to download the latest Automate CLI and Airgapped Bundle.

 ## Generate Chef Automate config